Submitty/api.submitty.org/source/index.html.md

 ```

 This endpoint downloads the JSON representation of the gradeable with the given gradeable_id, course, and semester.
-This JSON file can be uploaded to add createa a new gradeable.
+This JSON file can be uploaded to add create a new gradeable.

 ### HTTP Request